Custom Domain Name Setup

 API settings page, LTIAAS will attempt to do a DNS lookup to make sure the

-A record you created is pointing to LTIAAS correctly.
+CNAME record you created is pointing to LTIAAS correctly.
 If it is, you will be able to deploy your API.
-If it is not, you will get a message as shown below.
+If it is not, you will continue to see the message asking you to create the

 Once the DNS is correct, you will be able to deploy your API by clicking the Deploy button on the API settings page.